danog/MadelineProtoDocs/docs/docs/FILES.md

 `$MessageMedia` can be a [MessageMedia](https://docs.madelineproto.xyz/API_docs/types/MessageMedia.html) object or a **bot API file ID** (files up to 4GB are supported!).

 This method will work automatically only when running via web (apache/php-fpm).

+The generated download `$link` will point to your own server, and the link will stream files directly to the browser (**no temporary files will be created**, **0** disk space will be used).

 #### Getting a download link (CLI bots)